GWGweb-projectgroup/practice-project/Workflow.md

 2. Now you're free to play around and make changes as you see fit

+>IMPORTANT: Pull the main repo's **[master]** branch onto your machine everytime before you begin working on additions, ensuring your working with the latest changes.

 <hr>

 ## 5. Push your separate branch up to your GitHub account